uikit/uikit-site/docs/pages/switcher.md

 ## Connect multiple containers

 It is also possible to connect multiple content containers.
-Just add the `connect` parameter to the `uk-switcher` attribute and target their selectors.
+Just add the `connect` parameter to the `uk-switcher` attribute and use a selector that applies to all items.

 ```html
 <!-- This is the nav containing the toggling elements -->